megoshmego/React/NOTES/intro/4_JSX-basics.md

-The script you shared covers several key concepts related to React and JSX.
-Below I'll summarize the concepts discussed and provide some code examples to illustrate them.

 1. **JSX**: JSX is a syntax extension for JavaScript that resembles HTML.
 It's used with React to describe what the UI should look like.

     For example, a basic JSX syntax could be like this: